As you can see from my photo, I share my home with many happy, healthy geckos.

-Phelsuma day geckos have a reputation as being difficult to keep.
-Although they are not as tolerant of conditions that are not optimal as some easier species, it is perfectly possible for even a beginner to keep these beautiful lizards in captivity, as long as some basic rules are followed.
+Phelsuma day geckos have a reputation for being difficult to keep.
+Although they are not as tolerant of non-optimal conditions as some easier species, it is perfectly possible for even a beginner to keep these beautiful lizards in captivity, as long as some basic rules are followed.

-Starting with the right equipment and knowing how to setup the day gecko terrarium properly is the most important factor in successfully keeping them.
-Below is the setup I use for my P. cepediana and P. klemmeri geckos.
+Starting with the right equipment and knowing how to set up the day gecko terrarium properly is the most important factor in successfully keeping them.
+In the photo above is the setup I use for my P. cepediana and P. klemmeri geckos.
 I have recently also started with the Tanzanian electric blues.
-Although a different genus, from a different continent, my L. williamsii are kept under the same conditions as P. cepediana, and are doing very well.
+Although a different genus, from a different continent, my L. williamsii are kept under the same conditions as P. cepediana, and they are doing very well.

 Below are some general points that you need to consider when setting up a day gecko enclosure.

-- Phelsuma are arboreal, spending their time on trees and bushes.
+- Vertical Space: Phelsuma are arboreal, spending their time on trees and bushes.
 Therefore they need a tank that is taller than it is long.

-- Most, although not all, species come from humid tropical forests and need high humidity, up to 80% in some cases.
-The table on the right summarizes the humidity requirements of some popular geckos.
-However they will not do well in stagnant conditions so the tank must be well ventilated.
+- Humidity and Ventilation: Most, although not all, species come from humid tropical forests and need high humidity, up to 80% in some cases.
+The table above summarizes the humidity requirements of some popular geckos.
+However, they will not do well in stagnant conditions, so the tank must be well ventilated.

-- Phelsuma are native to warm countries like Madagascar and other islands in the Indian ocean.
-Unless you live in a tropical country yourself they will need a heat source.
+- Heat Source: Phelsuma are native to warm countries like Madagascar and other islands in the Indian ocean.
+Unless you live in a tropical country yourself, they will need a heat source.
 An overhead lamp will simulate the sun from the wild.

-- As their name suggests they are diurnal and spend a lot of time in the wild sunbathing in the sun.
-Ideally they need a source of UV light, which is necessary for the synthesis of vitamin D, which is required for calcium absorption.
+- UV Light: As their name suggests, they are diurnal and spend a lot of time in the wild sunbathing in the sun.
+Ideally, they need a source of UV light.
+This is necessary for the synthesis of vitamin D, which is required for calcium absorption.

-To provide for the high humidity the geckos should be kept in a glass enclosure.
-However, a screen top is necessary both to provide ventilation, and to allow UV rays from fluorescent tubes to penetrate the tank.
+To provide high humidity, the geckos should be kept in a glass enclosure.
+However, a screen top is necessary both to provide ventilation and to allow UV rays from fluorescent tubes to penetrate the tank.

-The only possible negatives with exo-terra tanks, is that the good ventilation makes it more difficult to maintain very high humidity levels.
-Some keepers actually cover part of the screen at the top, although I rely on frequent misting, well watered live plants and a deep layer of bedding.
+The only possible negative with Exo Terra tanks is that the good ventilation makes it more difficult to maintain very high humidity levels.
+Some keepers actually cover part of the screen at the top, although I rely on frequent misting, well-watered live plants and a deep layer of bedding.

 Another issue is the holes at the top of the tank, which allow cables to be passed into it.
 Although this is a convenient feature, you must make sure it is securely blocked when not used for cables, since your reptiles could actually escape through them, especially if you have juveniles.
 They can also be a route of escape for uneaten crickets.
 Truly there is nothing more horrible than a loose cricket screeching its horrible love song in the middle of the night.